liufeng2317/ADFWI/docs/version-plans/bv1.2-model/00-model-optimization-outline.md

 - make helper names/comments describe parameter lifecycle more clearly;
 - clarify that `forward()` updates constraints and derived model quantities rather than running wave propagation.
+- avoid splitting files or introducing new abstractions in this phase.

 Validation: